 While sorting, consider marking areas with tape or paint so it’s obvious what goes where.
 This is part of what’s known as the visual workplace, which is a very important concept in lean.

 Want more information about visual workplaces and visual communication?
 Check the book The Visual Factory by Michael Grief.

-Below is a short sample from the 5S e-learning course by Convergence Training.
+Below is a short sample from an online 5S training course.
 It explains the second S–straighten–and demonstrates putting things in their place and using visual communication to mark their place.